Shopping Safely Online

 seasons.
 Attackers create these malicious sites and email messages to try to

-• Intercepting insecure transactions – If a vendor does not use encryption, an
+convince you to supply personal and financial information. - Intercepting insecure transactions – If a vendor does not use encryption, an

 attacker may be able to intercept your information as it is being transmitted.